Methods of Forensic Schedule Delay Analysis

 Time Impact Analysis

 Time Impact Analysis is a delay analysis method that considers the cause and effect of a change to a critical path method (CPM) schedule.
 An event that causes delay is identified and its relationships with the activities are determined by using this method.
 Time Impact Analysis is a useful technique for analyzing complex schedules and determining concurrent delays.
+This technique is accepted by many courts and agencies.
 However it has some limitations.

 Below are the limitations of Time Impact Analysis